-Here, we have developed and tested a method for estimating directional wave properties analogous 517 to a wave buoy from a UAS with mounted multi-beam scanning lidar.
-The method was tested with 518 an 11-minute hover at the location of a Spotter wave buoy on the rocky inner shelf in 10-m water 519 depth offshore of the Monterey Peninsula.
-For this hover, the UAS can effectively maintain a 520 relatively fixed hover location.
-The lidar beams were oriented onshore/offshore approximately in 521 the direction of wave propagation.
-Given the density and distribution of lidar returns even for the 522 largest R = 2.4 m (Fig. 2), directional wave properties are likely not sensitive to lidar orientation 523 relative to wave propagation.
-The method fits either a plane or a 2D parabola to lidar returns within a circular sampling region of radius R varying from 0.8-2.4, resulting in estimates of the 525 sea surface and its slope.
-Requiring at least $N_p = 10$ points within the sampling region leads us to 526 consider radii with $R \ge 0.8$ m.
+Here, we have developed and tested a method for estimating directional wave properties analogous to a wave buoy from a UAS with mounted multibeam scanning lidar.
+The method was tested with an 11-min hover at the location of a Spotter wave buoy on the rocky inner shelf at 10-m water depth offshore of the Monterey Peninsula.
+For this hover, the UAS can effectively maintain a relatively fixed hover location.
+The lidar beams were oriented onshore/offshore approximately in the direction of wave propagation.
+Given the density and distribution of lidar returns even for the largest R = 2.4 m (Fig. 2), directional wave properties are likely not sensitive to lidar orientation relative to wave propagation.
+The method fits either a plane or a 2D parabola to lidar returns within a circular sampling region of radius R varying from 0.8 to 2.4, resulting in estimates of the sea surface and its slope.
+Requiring at least $N_p = 10$ points within the sampling region leads us to consider radii with $R \ge 0.8$ m.
 Return and wave statistics are examined as a function of the radius of the sampling region and two methods.
 Results depend on R and weakly on the method.
-528

-Overall, the sea-surface elevation spectrum $S{\eta}(f)$ comparison between the Spotter and the UASlidar is quite good for $R \geq 0.8$ m.
+Overall, the sea surface elevation spectrum $S_n(f)$ comparison between the Spotter and the UAS-lidar is quite good for $R \ge 0.8$ m.
 This is similar to the accurate wave spectra estimated in the swash zone (Brodie et al. 2015) and across the surfzone (Fiedler et al. 2021).
 However, our observations are on the inner shelf, seaward of the surfzone, where the lack of foam reduces the number of returns.
 In addition, the water was unturbid and had a diver-reported visibility of 6 m.
 Unturbid water also inhibits lidar returns.
-That $S{\eta}(f)$ and directional parameters were so well estimated suggests that the return number was sufficient in this case.
+That $S_n(f)$ and directional parameters were so well estimated suggests that the return number was sufficient in this case.
 It also suggests that this methodology can also be applied to many other ocean regions where waves are not breaking.
-For tropical waters with 30+ m visibility, the number of lidar returns are likely substantially less and this method may be less useful.
+For tropical waters with 30+ m visibility, the number of lidar returns is likely substantially less and this method may be less useful.
 A spectral noise floor of 10^{-4} m2 s-1 (Fig. 6) implies that a sea-swell band H_s of ≥ 0.03 m can be measured.